OlenaTomaz/OlenaTomaz/README.md

 - 📫 How to reach me **tomazlena87@gmail.com**

-- ⚡ Fun fact: **I am a Junior QA Engineer and recent graduate of the GoIT course.
+   **I am a Junior QA Engineer and recent graduate of the GoIT course.
 I have practical experience in manual testing and a strong desire to deepen my knowledge in this field.
 I am highly motivated to start my career in software testing, become a valuable part of a professional team, and contribute to delivering high-quality products.**

 <h3 align="left">Connect with me:</h3>